No phone calls, no groceries: Kashmir on edge under lockdown

 “India can make changes on paper, but they can’t change our sentiments for freedom,” said Naikoo, the operations commander of Hizbul Mujahideen.
 “India has embarked upon plans to change Kashmir’s demography, but India is fighting a lost war.
 They’re here by deceit and deception.”

-Kashmir’s furry at Indian rule is nothing new.
+Kashmir’s fury at Indian rule is nothing new.
 Its roots lie in a broken promise of a U.N.-administered referendum guaranteed shortly after India and Pakistan gained independence from Britain in 1947.
-The nuclear-armed neighbors have been unable to resolve their competing claims on the mountain territory divided between them.
+The nuclear-armed neighbors have been unable to resolve their competing claims on the territory divided between them.

 The Indian side has experienced several separatist movements since then, including a bloody rebellion begun in 1989 to demand independence or a merger with Pakistan.
 Over 70,000 people have been killed in the uprising and the subsequent brutal military crackdown.